MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/manage-office-365-proplus-updates.md

 >
 > If Office 365 ProPlus was installed recently, and depending on how it was installed, it is possible that the update channel has not been set yet.
 In that case, deployed updates will be detected as not applicable.
 There is a [scheduled Automatic Updates task](https://docs.microsoft.com/deployoffice/overview-of-the-update-process-for-office-365-proplus) created when Office 365 ProPlus is installed.
 In this situation, this task needs to run at least once in order for the update channel to be set and updates detected as applicable.
 >
-> If Office 365 ProPlus was installed recently and deployed updates are not detected, for testing purposes, you can start the Office Automatic Updates task manually and then start the [Software Updates Deployment Evaluation Cycle](https://docs.microsoft.com/sccm/sum/understand/software-updates-introduction#scan-for-software-updates-compliance-process) on the client.
-For instructions on how to do this in a task sequnce, see [Updating Office 365 ProPlus in a task sequence](https://docs.microsoft.com/sccm/sum/deploy-use/manage-office-365-proplus-updates#updating-office-365-proplus-in-a-task-sequence).
+> If Office 365 ProPlus was installed recently and deployed updates are not detected, for testing purposes, you can start the Office Automatic Updates task manually and then start the [Software Updates Deployment Evaluation Cycle](../understand/software-updates-introduction.md#scan-for-software-updates-compliance-process) on the client.
+For instructions on how to do this in a task sequence, see [Updating Office 365 ProPlus in a task sequence](manage-office-365-proplus-updates.md#updating-office-365-proplus-in-a-task-sequence).

 ## Restart behavior and client notifications for Office 365 updates
 When you deploy an update to an Office 365 client, the restart behavior and client notifications are different depending on the version of Configuration Manager.
 The following table provides information about the end-user experience when the client receives an Office 365 update: